Most developing countries

 any eye drop to cure cataract?
 Fact: No.

-Don’t spend money in buying expensive ‘anticataract’ eye drops, which claim to
+Don’t spend money in buying expensive ‘anticataract’ eye drops or tablets, which claim to

-Phacoemulsification is the most sophisticated form of cataract surgery.
+Phacoemulsification is the most sophisticated form of diseased lens or cataract surgery.

 Myth: Can I